Vehicle registration plates of Singapore

-Vehicle registration plates in Singapore are administered by the Land Transport Authority.
+Vehicle registration plates in Singapore are administered and issued by the Land Transport Authority.
 All vehicles in Singapore are required to display front and back plates bearing its registration number.
-Purchasers of vehicles have the option to bid for a vehicle registration number or get a vehicle registration number automatically assigned.
-Vehicle registration numbers can be retained on new or old vehicles owned by the same person.
-Vehicle owners are also able to replace and bid for a new registration number for existing vehicles.
+Purchasers of vehicles have the option to bid for a vehicle registration number, retain a registration number from an existing vehicle or get a vehicle registration number automatically assigned on the day of the vehicle's registration.

+Vehicle registration numbers can be retained on new or old vehicles owned by the same person, with a validity of 1 year or with extensions of 6 months thereafter.
+Vehicle owners are also able to replace and bid for a new registration number for existing vehicles with proper documentations and fees paid for bidding or number retention.

 Current scheme

 In general, every motor vehicle in Singapore requires a vehicle registration number to be displayed at the front center (in almost all cases or otherwise set by car manufacturer due to bumper constraints) and rear of the vehicle.
-Two colour schemes are in use: white-on-black scheme that is standard on cars from dealerships, or the Euro black-on-white (front of the vehicle) and black-on-yellow (rear) scheme, of which the number plate has to be made of a reflective plastic or metallic with textured characters which are black (for white-yellow), or white or silver (for black ones).
+Two colour schemes are in use: white font on black scheme that is standard on cars and motorcycles from dealerships, or the Euro white/yellow (on front and rear) scheme.

 These plates are either represented in rectangular single line or squarish two line format.
-The number plate has to be made of a reflective plastic with flat characters or metallic with embossed characters which are black (for white-yellow), or white or silver (for black ones).
+The number plate has to be made of a reflective plastic with flat characters or metal based with bolded or embossed characters which are black (for Euro white-yellow), while white or silver are used (for black based).

 Although no standardised typeface is used, all typefaces are based on the Charles Wright number plate typeface that was and is still used in the UK.
 Rarely, the Arial Bold or FE-Schrift font used in Germany can be seen – though the use of these fonts is prohibited by the Land Transport Authority (LTA).

-For motorists who would be attaching a bicycle rack of which the vehicle licence plate is blocked at the rear of a vehicle, or any other fittings such as wedding decorations that obstructs the view of the number plate, motorists are required to hang an additional licence plate prominently at the rear of the vehicle.
+For motorists who would be attaching a bicycle rack of which the vehicle licence plate would be blocked at the rear of a vehicle, or any other fittings that obstructs the view of the number plate, motorists are required to hang an additional licence plate prominently at the rear of the vehicle.

-A typical vehicle registration number comes in the format Sxx #### y:
+A typical vehicle registration number comes in the format S_ _ #### _: